 Return Relative to Current Share Price

 Want more companies with a valuation profile/forecast similar to that of Peabody Energy Corp?
-See ECL, AA, BCPC, TREX, and OR.
+See AWI, BCPC, AA, APOG, and ECL.